 - 1. The announcements regarding school closures need to state that Pickens Technical College is closed. - 2.
 If the snow day is a clinical day, this is based on instructor discretion. - 3.
-Check the Aurora Public Schools website for cancellation information: www.aps.k12.co.us - 4.
+Check the Aurora Public Schools website for cancellation information: https://aurorak12.org.
 If the snow day is a class day, class that day is cancelled.
 Classes will resume as scheduled once the weather clears.
-Make up classes may be required. - 5.
+Make up classes may be required. - 4.
 If the announcement states that Aurora Public Schools is delayed, it means that you are expected to report to school as soon as it is safely possible.

-ATTENDANCE POLICY
+CLINICAL ATTENDANCE POLICY